ManzilS/Bigram_Language_Model_ABC_Notation/README.md

 **Bigram Language Model for ABC Music Notation (PyTorch)**

-This repository contains an implementation of a bigram language model with a fun twist - it's trained on music in ABC notation!
+This repository contains an implementation of a bigram language model - it is trained on music in ABC notation!
 The model is built using PyTorch, one of the leading libraries for deep learning.

 **Introduction**